dundeemath/MA22004labs/README.md

 ## Installation

-To install the package `MA22004labs` using RStudio:
+Follow these three steps to install the package `MA22004labs` using RStudio:

 1. Install the `devtools` package.
 2. Source the `MA22004labs` package from GitHub.